400-163 W Hastings St.

 About MakeWay:

-MakeWay is a 4-star charity.
-It is financially transparent and has a B results reporting grade, which is average.
-For every dollar donated to the charity, 90 cents are available to go to the cause.
+Makeway is a large 4-star charity that is financially transparent.
+It has a B results reporting grade, which is average.
+For every dollar donated to the charity, 89 cents are available to go to the cause.
+This is within Ci’s reasonable range for overhead spending

-MakeWay’s three largest spending areas are Shared Platform programs, Pacific programs, and Northern Canada programs.
+MakeWay’s three largest spending areas are the Shared Platform programming, the BC Program, and the Northern Program.

-The remaining 6% of program spending includes Northern Manitoba Food, Culture, and Community Collaborative; and National Programs and Advisory Services.
+The remaining 7% of program spending includes the Prairies Program (in Northern Manitoba and Saskatchewan) and National and Cross-Regional Programs and Advisory Services.

 My anchor